Poker Basics, Poker Strategy

 The flop comes 2c6s7d, giving you an open-ended straight draw.

-Your opponent bets full pot for $15, and it’s your turn to act.
+Your opponent bets the full pot for $15, and it’s your turn to act.
 Let’s go through the motions and first calculate the pot size:

 Preflop: $1 (sb) + $2 (bb) + $6 (raise) + $6 (call) = $15